-The last major obstacle a fraudster needs to overcome on a transaction is showing valid-seeming ID with someone else’s information, and their photo.
+The last major obstacle a fraudster needs to overcome on a transaction is showing high-quality ID cards with their target’s information, such as date of birth, and the fraudster’s photo.
+But the most worrying part is that fraudsters are able to do this in person.

 “We’ve never seen the sophistication in the duplication of these documents that we’re seeing as of late,” said Daniela DeTommaso, President of FCT.
 “Everybody [on these transactions] is doing their job.
 Identity has been reviewed multiple times before we see it, but from a mere visual scan, you would often not even know that this documentation wasn’t real.”